jomalley2112/controller_scaffolding/README.md

 [![Gem Version](https://badge.fury.io/rb/controller_scaffolding.svg)](http://badge.fury.io/rb/controller_scaffolding)

 #### Description ####
-The generator acts somewhat like scaffolding, but you must specify an *existing* model and pass in any actions you you want added (or no actions at all if you want all RESTful actions added).
+The generator acts somewhat like scaffolding, but you must specify an *existing* model and pass in any actions you want added (or no actions at all if you want *all* RESTful actions added).
 With no options passed in it generates index pages with search/sort* functionality and basic pagination.
 On the forms it adds optional date/time pickers** and displays flash messages and validation errors.
 It also adds some styling for the index page and the new/edit form which makes it a bit easier on the eyes until you have a chance to add your own styling.

 \* https://github.com/jomalley2112/sql_search_n_sort